 Animations and closeups were done by two other famous Lucas employee, Steve Purcell, and Gary Winnick.

 The beautiful cover artwork was also done by Mark Ferrari

 Loom has a very minimalistic approach to its interface and the way in which the player interacts with the game.
 The only item carried by Bobbin is a distaff, a wooden staff for weaving threads, which upon you’d be weaving drafts, comprised of a scale of seven notes – drafts you’ll learn throughout the game.
 You’ll start with the ability to weave 3 out of the 7 threads of the scale to spin drafts with, with these drafts you’ll be able to interact and manipulate items in the world.

 Weaving drafts, examining, and moving around the environment are really the only actions that you will take throughout the game.
 The use of this unique and elegant interface and design made the experience a very unique and streamlined one.

 Another of Loom’s big innovations was its sound.
 Sound designers from what would become Skywalker Sound digitally recorded British voice actors for the audio drama in a variety of indoor and outdoor environments.
 The actors recorded lines together, which is rare in voice-over work.
 Also Moriarty, a lifelong admirer of Tchaikovsky, had seven pieces from Swan Lake converted to MIDI to score Loom by now legendary game composer The Fat Man.

 I played the original EGA version back in 1990 and really loved everything about it.
-Two years later I played the CD-ROM version published by The Software Toolworks (Mindscape) and while the CD version had beautiful VGA graphics and CD-quality audio and speech it was just not the same, also versions since the original has all been altered in some form or shape – I keep coming back to the original version which I took a shot at not long ago with my oldest son and the game is just as fantastic as when first released, the story and atmosphere just as compelling and beautiful… even by today’s standards.
+Two years later I played the CD-ROM version published by The Software Toolworks (Mindscape) and while the CD version had beautiful VGA graphics and CD-quality audio and speech it was just not the same, also all versions since the original have been altered in some form or shape – I keep coming back to the original version which I took a shot at not long ago with my oldest son and the game is just as fantastic as when first released, the story and atmosphere just as compelling and beautiful… even by today’s standards.

 Me and my brother’s original copies, bought the same year as released.